AadityaaPandey/Assignment-7/README.md

 ## ⚙️ Pipeline Features

 - ✅ Scans and processes all matching files dynamically
-- 🕓 Implements a truncate-load model (latest snapshot ingested each run)
 - 📅 Automatically extracts and adds metadata from filenames (date, date_key)
 - 📂 Writes clean structured CSVs to a designated output layer for further use